material-motion/material-motion/specifications/runtime/transaction.md

 **Enumerating operations**: Operations recorded to a transaction are enumerable.

-Operations must enumerate in the same order in which they were recorded.
+Operations are enumerated in the order in which they were recorded.

 **Enumerating targets**: Targets referenced in a transaction are enumerable.

-Targets must enumerate in the same order in which they were first referenced.
+Targets are enumerated in the order in which they were first referenced.

+    > transaction.targets
+    [
+      circleView,
+      squareView
+    ]

 **Copying Plans**: When a Plan is added to a transaction it must be copied.
 This ensures that subsequent modifications to the Plan object do not "sneak" in to the transaction.
 For example: